jjasleenn/hackathon_4/PROJECTDOCUMENTATION.md

 ## Project Overview

-The goal of this project is to implement client-side form validation and handle form events effectively using JavaScript.
-The validation ensures that users provide correct and complete input before submission, enhancing user experience and data integrity.
+TThe goal of this project is to create an interactive registration form for an event or conference.
+The form collects user information such as Full Name, Email, Phone Number, and Ticket Type.
+The form incorporates both built-in HTML5 validation and custom JavaScript validation to ensure that the data entered by the user is valid.

 ## Team Members: